cguertin14/cguertin14/README.md

-Senior SRE from Montréal, Québec, Canada. ⚜️🇨🇦🇺🇦
+SRE from Montréal, Québec, Canada. ⚜️🇨🇦🇺🇦

 <a href="https://cguertin.dev">Official Website</a>